 This is the practical companion to “Bring AI Into Your Writing Practice Without Handing It the Keys”, which explains why the connector exists and what it guarantees.
-Here we stick to the how: connecting your Inklyne account to Claude, in a few minutes.
+Here we stick to the how: connecting your Inklyne account to your AI client, in a few minutes.

 What you'll need